Igglybuff/linky/README.md

 # linky

-`linky` is a work-in-progress command-line tool which can search the internet for movies and TV shows hosted on 1-click hosting websites like OpenLoad, Streamango, RapidVideo, and more (full list of supported hosters coming soon).
+`linky` is a work-in-progress command-line tool which can search the internet for movies and TV shows hosted on 1-click hosting websites like OpenLoad (full list of supported hosters coming soon).

-`linky` integrates tightly with [JDownloader](http://jdownloader.org/) and can send any URL to a JDownloader "device" via the [my.jdownloader.org](https://my.jdownloader.org/) API.
-There are plans to also integrate with [pyLoad](https://pyload.net/) soon.
+`linky` integrates tightly with [JDownloader](http://jdownloader.org/) and can send any URL (or multiple URLs as a comma-separated list) to a JDownloader "device" via the [my.jdownloader.org](https://my.jdownloader.org/) API or to a [pyLoad](https://pyload.net/) instance.

 At the moment, `linky` uses the [Orion API](https://orionoid.com/) to find links which requires an app key.
 To acquire an app key, you must sign up for an Orion account and register for an app key via their registration form.